tomjtoth/Oblivion/README.md

 /f
 ```

 After failing to install 2 different load order managers(?)
-I came up with my [own solution](./load_order.sh), which is based on changing mtime of plugins.
+I came up with my own [static](./static.sh) and [interactive](./interactive.py) solutions, which are both based on changing mtime of plugins.